pillowmath/Rating-Estimator/README.md

 * create_rating_matrix.py takes the linked dataset and outputs a .csv file containing a matrix of ratings.

 * rating_estimator.py takes in a matrix of ratings as a .csv file and outputs .csv files for average ratings, primitive ratings, and rating estimator ratings.

+* plot_ratings.py contains code to plot the average ratings, primitive ratings, and rating estimator ratings from their .csv files

+If you found this code helpful, please cite my paper introducing the rating estimator:

+Daniel Raban.
+"How should we aggregate ratings?
+Accounting for personal rating scales via Wasserstein barycenters"